caffee/Polopoly.sublime-package/README.md

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY;
 without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

+Polopoly is a registered trademark of Polopoly AB (publ)

 Feature
 -------
 This package include: